 Conclusion: Good blogging takes time

 Writing the "perfect" blog article is a challenge in itself.
-If you haven't written your own article at all yet, it's best to consider first whether setting up your own blog makes sense for you or your company.
+If you haven't written your own article yet, it's best to first consider whether setting up your own blog makes sense for you or your company.
 After all, maintaining a blog takes a lot of time and work.

 If the answer is "yes", then it's best to start planning and brainstorming right away.
 If you follow the above steps a few times, creating a new blog post will become easier each time.